 This is a course in general biology designed to introduce principles of biology.
 Emphasis is on organ systems.
 Selected medical terminology and basic chemical principles are included.
 This course does not meet the requirements for an associate degree, but may meet the requirements for a diploma or certificate.
-(Prerequisite: RDG 032 or ESL 037)
+(Prerequisite: RDG 032)